ahmedhgazy/To-Do/README.md

 # To-Do
-To-Do app with Drag and Drop using angular material
+To-Do app with localstorage , Drag and Drop using angular material
+# Features
+user can :
+- Add
+- Update
+- delete
+- Drag and Drop